naobservatory/mgs-pipeline/README.md

 FASTQ files, in pairs if we have paired-end sequencing.
 If we get data in other formats, however, we'll include the conversion as a pre-processing step.

-### Cleaning
+### Adapter Removal

 AdapterRemoval2 to trim adapters, remove low-quality bases from the ends of reads, and collapse overlapping paired-end reads.
+This populates `cleaned/`.

+For QC purposes, we also want to know:

+* What are quality scores like along the lengths of the reads?
+* What is the length distribution of fragments?

+Unfortunately, getting these requires separate AdapterRemoval runs:

+* Removing adapters, but not trimming quality or collapsing.
+* Removing adapters and collapsing, but not trimming quality.

+It may be worth modifying AdapterRemoval2 to dump the statistics we care about while running the full process, so we don't have to run it three times for each sample.

 ### Quality Control